Azerbaijani, Russian FMs mull implementation of Karabakh peace deal

 Azerbaijani Foreign Minister Jeyhun Bayramov and his Russian counterpart Sergey Lavrov have discussed the implementation of a trilateral agreement signed by Azerbaijan, Russia and Armenia on November 10, 2020 to end the war in Nagorno-Karabakh.

-The two ministers exchaged their views in a telephone conversation on December 2, 2020, the Azerbaijani Foreign Ministry reported in its website.
+The two ministers exchanged their views in a telephone conversation on December 5, 2020, the Azerbaijani Foreign Ministry reported in its website.

 The ministers also focused on other regional and international issues of mutual interest.